kudobuilder/kudo/keps/0012-operator-extensions.md

 ## Summary

 Generic implementations of operators don't capture all customizations that are required for all end users.
-Rather than having to fork and maintain a patched version of a Operator, Extending a operator will allow for additions and customizations to be made to operators to meet additional business needs.
+Rather than having to fork and maintain a patched version of an Operator, Extending an operator will allow for additions and customizations to be made to operators to meet additional business needs.

 ## Motivation